 The blog link above has screen shots of using the WLS administration console to create the WLS datasource for the ATP database.
 When using the console, JKS passwords can be encrypted using the process described at this encrypted properties blog.

 This blog has functional scripts for creating the datasource using either online WLST or REST.
 Before running the scripts, we need to check a few prerequisites.

-The earliest version of WLS that supports JDK 8 is WLS 12.1.3.
+WebLogic Server 12.1.3 and later support JDK 8.
 Look at the update number for the JDK by running `java -version` and checking to see if it is 1.8.0_169 or later.
 If you haven't been keeping up with quarterly JDK 8 CPU's (shame on you), you have the option of either catching up to at least update 169 or later (this is highly recommended), or you need to download the JCE Unlimited Strength Jurisdiction Policy Files 8.
 See the associated README file for installation notes.
 Without this, you will get a 'fatal alert: handshake_failure' when trying to connect to the database.

-For WLS 10.3.6 through 12.1.2 that run on JDK7, you need to download and install the JCE Unlimited Strength Jurisdiction Policy Files 7.
+WebLogic Server 10.3.6 through 12.1.2 run on JDK7 (JDK 8 is not supported).
+If running on JDK7, you need to download and install the JCE Unlimited Strength Jurisdiction Policy Files 7.

 JDBC Driver Prerequisite:

 WLS 220.127.116.11.0 shipped with the 18.104.22.168 Oracle driver.
 There are no special requirements for using this driver and the attached scripts should work with no changes.
 That makes configuration (and certification) simple.
 You can skip to the next section.